The new and rejuvenated Paphos Old Town is a must-visit when in town! Let me show you why and how to make the most out of your trip.

 If you’re looking for a cocktail bar, wine bar, gin bar, or simply a place to sit outside and enjoy your evening then the Old Town in Paphos is the best place to do it.

 The cocktail bars are some of the best and most passionate I have ever been to.
-Paphos Old Town has this culture, amongst its bars, which is so refreshing.
+Paphos Old Town has an incredibly friendly and community-based culture among its bars, which is so refreshing.

 I highly recommend the following places to drink if you’re visiting the Paphos Old Town in the evening: